turab45/Explainable-Machine-Learning-for-Parkinson-s-Disease-Detection-Using-Speech--Biomarkers/README.md

-# Explainable Machine Learning for Parkinson’s Disease Detection Using Vocal Biomarkers
+# Explainable Machine Learning for Parkinson’s Disease Detection Using Speech Biomarkers
 This repository contains a machine learning project that uses vocal biomarkers to detect Parkinson’s Disease.
 By analyzing subtle vocal impairments using explainable AI methods, the project aims to provide a non-invasive and accessible screening tool for early-stage Parkinson’s detection.

 # Overview